-It's a scourge among players of tennis, which is also very present among the players of paddle.
+It's a scourge among players of tennis, which is also very present among the players of padel.
 The elbow tendonitis or tennis elbow keeps you off track for a long time.
 How to avoid it?

 It is a sharp pain which will not leave you alone until after a long period of rest.
 We are not talking about several days, but very often several weeks, even months.
 Tendonitis in the elbow is a painful lesion that you have to learn to live with because it is located on a part of the body that you use very often.